 Note: You must be an Organization Admin in order to complete these steps.

 If you only have one location, or wish for everything to be in the same site, you can rename the default access site.
 There is no problem with utilizing the default access site permanently.

-To do this, select the ⋮ by the Default Access Site on the Access Sites page and select Settings
+To do this, browse to the Home > Access page, and select the ⋮ by Default Access Site, and select Settings

 From here enter your desired site name, and it will automatically save

 Creating a new access site and moving a controller there

 Navigate to Home > Access, select the ⋮ button in the upper right-hand corner, and then select Manage Sites.